 Commitment to service is at the center of Fogler’s outreach initiatives.
 We work with students, faculty, staff, alumni, local businesses, government, and community members to fulfill the needs of our users.
 We believe the campus library serves as a focal point for education, research, management, and collections as well the infrastructure to support their use.

 To learn more about upcoming workshops and educational opportunities, visit the library’s event calendar.
-For questions about tours, hosting a workshop, or holding an event at the library, please contact the library’s Public Relations Manager.
+For questions about tours, hosting a workshop, or holding an event at the library, please contact the library’s adminstrative office.

 Tours of Fogler Library may be arranged for UMaine students, faculty, and staff.
 Tours cover public service areas and the collection.
 Databases, on-line resources, and instruction in the use of library resources are not included in the tour.
 Tours last approximately 30 minutes, and we recommend tours group of 15 people of fewer.

 To arrange subject-specific instruction and an introduction to Fogler Library resources, faculty members are encouraged to contact their subject specialists at the Reference & Information Literacy Help Desk.

 To schedule a tour, contact the library’s administrative office or call the administrative office at 207.581.1661.